atreyasha/spp-explainability/docs/develop.md

                     5.  sub-word non-contextual embeddings are available as well, see: fastText or
                         <https://nlp.h-its.org/bpemb/#cite>

+                    6. OR possibly place contextual BERT or ELMO-like embeddings beneath SoPa -\> could lend itself to higher performance but might be problematic for explainability since word-vectors are no longer easily obtained for words and are all contextual -\> averaging contextual vectors may not make sense for explainability -\> this might shift the focus away from explainability

                 4.  experiment more gracious self-loops and epsilon transitions for improved generalization